g-popovic/g-popovic/README.md

   <img align="right" alt="GIF" src="https://raw.githubusercontent.com/g-popovic/g-popovic/master/programmer.gif" width="500" height="320" />

 I'm a self-taught full stack developer.
-I created several mobile video games at 14, and AT 17 I won a hackathon and started working remotely as a developer.
+I created several mobile video games at 14, and at 17 I won a hackathon and started working remotely as a developer.
 I co-created Bionize, a browser extension which transforms text to potentially make reading easier for people with reading impairments.